stephenyong2005/Go/README.md

-# Go
+# Go Project
 This is a self-study projects.

 1. Go projects operates with git commands.
 	(1)